inasafe/inasafe-doc/docs/source/training/socialisation/overview.rst

 often through a facilitated part of a disaster preparedness and planning exercise.

-Where appropriate spatial data does not yet exist, external tools such as OpenStreetMap can allow governments and communities to quickly and easily map their assets that are important to them.
+If the spatial data does not yet exist, external tools such as OpenStreetMap (|OSM|) can allow governments and communities to quickly and easily map their assets that are important to them.

 .. note:: It is important to note that |project_name| is not a hazard